filipopo/UrlShortener/README.md

 python manage.py startapp webapp
 ```

-and the cdk folder which was created using this cdktf template:
+and the cdktf folder which was created using this cdktf template:

-`cdktf init --template=typescript --providers=azurerm --local`
+`cdktf init --template=python --providers=azurerm`

 ## API